The Bachelorette's Hannah Brown Calls for Change Amid Chris Harrison Controversy - E! Online

 Earlier this week, fans on Reddit uncovered photos of current Bachelor contestant Rachael Kirkconnell attending an antebellum-themed fraternity formal, a racist party tradition that glamorizes plantation culture and slavery.
 Kirkconnell is currently vying for the love of Matt James, the first Black Bachelor.

-After claiming that Kirkconnell was too young to grasp the problematic nature of the event, and falsely claiming that Old South parties were deemed more acceptable in 2018, Harrison said, "The woke police is out there.
+After claiming that Kirkconnell was too young to grasp the problematic nature of the event, and falsely claiming that Old South parties were deemed more acceptable in 2018, Harrison said on Feb.
+9, "The woke police is out there.
 And this poor girl Rachael, who has just been thrown to the lions, I don't know how you are equipped when you have never done this before, to be woke enough, to be eloquent enough, to be ready to handle this."

 Following swift backlash from Bachelor Nation and fans, Chris issued an apology for his comments, which he acknowledged "perpetuates racism."
 On Feb.
 13, he announced he was stepping down from the Bachelor franchise and would not appear as the host for the After the Final Rose special.